danieldelarivam/danieldelarivam.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
+  - title: Data Science Toolbox
+    url:
+    date: '2024-09-02'
+    awarder: The University of British Columbia (UBC)
+    icon:
+    summary: |
+      An introduction to GitHub and other useful tools for Data Science

   - title: IELTS GT
     url:
     date: '2023-08-03'